The NEW Taste of CollectionSee full Range

 Meals: B

-Today's trail will lead you into Santiago de Compostela.
-It starts with a steep ascent to a charming chapel before leading along country lanes and forest paths through increasingly populated countryside.
-The last day is always a special one, as you continue downhill to the city.
-On arrival in the fabled Santiago de Compostela there is plenty to see and do – or you can simply relax and celebrate the end of your journey.
-Distance 18km/11mi, +250m/820ft
+The last day of the walk is always special.
+Today starts with a steep ascent to a charming chapel before leading along country lanes and forest paths through increasingly populated countryside.
+On reaching the Sar road you will soon have your first sighting of the cathedral towers, to welcome you to the historic city of Santiago de Compostela.
+On arrival in Santiago there is plenty to see and do – or you can simply relax and celebrate the end of your journey.
+Walking: 16km/10mi, +250m/820ft

 Meals: B